W&L Fall course registration timelines, processes, and training

 ¨ Course Offerings list: sections offered, including meeting times, days, and rooms, instructor, expected course capacities.
 Click each section’s link for catalog information, prerequisites, and book information.
 Filter on Type, like AFY (Appropriate for First-Year Students), to narrow the list.

-¨ AP/ IB/ W&L Placement Test Results and Registration Recommendations: policies and registration recommendations for W&L placement test results and course equivalencies from AP, IB, GCE, etc.
+¨ AP/ IB/ W&L Placement Test Results and Registration Recommendations: policies and registration recommendations for W&L placement test results and course equivalencies from AP, IB, A-levels, etc.

 ¨ Registration Help for Students: Detailed Self-Service instructions including specific information for First-Years, both for Orientation and beyond.